Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

 ****Course Description:****

-This is a first course in theory and practice for modeling and simulation, two mainstays of system engineering.
-The course provides a solid foundation covering fundamental principles, paradigms, and practices for modeling and analyzing stochastic systems through computational experiments, aka _simulations_.
-It is a course integrating theory and practice through lectures and lab sessions with topics including:
+This course is an introductdion to theory and practice for modeling and simulation, two mainstays of system engineering.
+The course provides a broad foundation covering fundamental principles, paradigms, and practices for modeling and analyzing stochastic systems through computational experiments, aka _simulations_.
+It is a course integrating theory and practice through lectures and lab sessions across topics such as the following:

-- An introduction to modeling, model verification & validation, types of uncertainties, and examples of model types.
+- Modeling, model verification & validation, types of uncertainties, with examples of types of models.
 Modeling and simulation through the lens of stochastic processes.

-- Techniques and supporting theory (SLLN, CLT) for Monte Carlo based simulation analytics (aka "output analysis") used to estimate means and variances of system variables.
+- Techniques theory (SLLN, CLT) for Monte Carlo based simulation analytics (aka "output analysis") used to estimate means and variances of system variables.
 Statistical independence and lack thereof.

-- Spreadsheet-based simulations using the XLRisk plugin.

 - Construction of single confidence intervals with adjustmentments for skewness.
 Construction of multiple, simultaneous confidence intervals and the Bonferroni correction.

+- Estimating sample size to generate confidence intervals with prescribed tolerances.

+- Spreadsheet-based simulations using the XLRisk plugin.

 - The process of distribution modeling (aka "input analysis") for capturing random variables of the system.
 Goodness of fit assessment